cyanheads/cyanheads/README.md

 ## 💼 Open to Opportunities

 I'm open to software engineering roles in AI/LLM development and infrastructure, with experience in building LLM agents, MCP servers and general AI tools.
-Feel free to reach out if we can work together on something!

 ## 🔗 Connect